Quicklinks

 We practice empathy.

-• Our sponsees may have life situations that we have not experienced.
+• Sponsees may have life situations that we have not experienced.
 When they feel comfortable enough to reveal their personal struggles, we gently encourage them to use the tools of the program as they move through these challenges.
 It can be helpful for sponsees to connect with other FA members who have similar experiences.
 If it sounds like they may need to consult a professional, we remind them that self-care is a form of recovery, and we support them in seeking outside help when necessary.

 • Sharing our own stories, we identify with our sponsees so they don’t feel alone.
 We emphasize that showing compassion to ourselves, practicing acceptance, and relying on a Higher Power can help us face challenging situations and feelings without turning to food.